-School counseling lessons are provided to all students based on standards from the American School Counselor Association (ASCA) Mindsets & Behaviors for Student Success.
+School counseling lessons are provided for all students based on standards from the American School Counselor Association (ASCA) Mindsets & Behaviors for Student Success.
 The 35 mindset and behavior standards identify and prioritize the specific attitudes, knowledge and skills students should be able to demonstrate as a result of a school counseling program.
 School counselors use the standards to assess student growth and development, guide the development of strategies and activities, and create a program that helps students achieve their highest potential.

-School counseling lessons may include making responsible choices, relationship development, academic roles and responsibilities, time management, child safety, career awareness, learning styles, stress management, active listening, building self- confidence, self-management, test taking skills, etc. School counseling lessons are offered once a month for each classroom.
+School counseling lessons may include making responsible choices, relationship development, academic roles and responsibilities, time management, child safety, career awareness, learning styles, stress management, active listening, building self- confidence, self-management, test-taking skills, etc. School counseling lessons are offered once a month for each classroom.

 There are several community resources offered to our families.
 Resources may include general assessment counseling, food, clothing, shelter, financial assistance, furniture/household goods, medical, or dental needs.
 Please contact the school counselor, Ms. Polite with specific needs.